 - ✓ GBP optimization can show relatively quick results

-- ✓ Content compounds over time — results grow exponentially
+- ✓ Content can build value over time

 - ✗ Requires continuous content and link building